12 TikTok Food Influencers to Partner With in 2025

 Share this article!

 TikTok food influencers are the go-to for brands aiming to connect with food-loving audiences.
-Their short-form videos, viral challenges, and visually appealing content have totally revolutionized food marketing, creating a direct bridge between consumers and brands.
+Their short-form videos, viral challenges, and visually appealing food content have totally revolutionised food marketing, creating a direct bridge between consumers and brands.
+Whether you’re a home chef looking for inspiration or a brand trying to reach passionate foodies, FoodTok is where it’s happening.

-Unfortunately, the number of influencers in the food space makes it difficult to find which ones truly drive impact.
-That’s why I’ve compiled a list of the top 12 TikTok food influencers you’d want to work with for your 2025 campaigns.
-You’ll also find actionable tips on how to maximize your collaborations for real results.
+Unfortunately, the sheer number of influencers in the food industry makes it difficult to find which ones truly drive impact.
+That’s why I’ve compiled a list of the top 12 TikTok food influencers you’d want to partner with for your 2026 campaigns.
+You’ll also find actionable tips on how to maximise your collaborations for real results.

-Here are 12 of the best FoodTok influencers to work with.
+Here are 12 of the best FoodTok creators to work with.

 1. Emilymariko